sikorama/still_scrolling/README.md

 # still_scrolling
-Source Code of my 4KB intro for CPC, released in 2018
+Source Code of my 4KB intro for Amstrad CPC, released in September 2018

+## Additional Credits =-
+* Colors by Barjack/Praline
+* RASM by ROUDOUDOU
+* Crunched with Shrinkler by BlueBerry
+* Decruncher by Roudoudou & Madram
+* Audio Player by Targhan (Arkos Tracker)
+* Some Code Tricks by Madram, Offset, Ast
+* Tested on various emulators: JavaCPC by Devil Markus, WinCPC by Flynn, Sugarbox by Lone